-The bill amends various sections of Florida Statutes to enhance support for veterans, particularly focusing on education, employment, and training.
-It updates the reference to federal law regarding the Department of Veterans Affairs as the state approving agency for veterans' education and training.
-The membership of the board of directors for Florida Is For Veterans, Inc. is increased from 11 to 12 members, ensuring representation from active or retired military personnel.
-The Veterans Employment and Training Services Program is renamed to the Veterans Florida Opportunity Program, with new guidelines established for grant reimbursements limited to $5,000 per eligible trainee per fiscal year, and educational stipends for training at the University of Florida are also introduced.
+The bill amends various sections of Florida Statutes to enhance support for veterans and their families, including redesignating the official state flagship to the S.S.
+American Victory and updating the Department of Veterans Affairs' designation as the state approving agency for veterans' education and training.
+It increases the membership of the board of directors for Florida Is for Veterans, Inc. from 11 to 12 members, ensuring representation from active or retired military personnel.
+The Veterans Employment and Training Services Program is renamed to the Veterans Florida Opportunity Program, with new guidelines limiting grant reimbursements to $5,000 per eligible trainee per fiscal year.
+Additionally, the bill prohibits the Department of State from charging veterans fees for filing specific documents and mandates the issuance of free disabled veteran motor vehicle license plates without the previous identifying letter designation.

 Statutes affected: